slythnox/Onyx-Tools/README.md

 ## Design Philosophy

-**Local-first.** Every operation happens in the browser.
-No data leaves the device.
-This is not a feature — it is a constraint that shapes every architectural decision.

 **Performance by default.** Tool modules load lazily.
 Bundles are split per route.
 WebGL contexts are reused.
 Animation frames are throttled.
 The goal is that heavy tools feel light.

 **No abstractions without purpose.** The codebase avoids framework layers and wrapper patterns unless they solve a concrete problem.
 The tool registry is a flat array.
 Routes are a switch statement.
 Exports are direct DOM operations.